usnistgov/mass/doc/xray_efficiency_models.rst

 such as energy dependent losses in transmission due to IR blocking filters and vacuum windows.
 Energy dependent absorber efficiency can also be modeled.

-Exploring model class functions with premade efficiency models
+Exploring ``FilterStack`` class and subclass functions with premade efficiency models
 ---------------------
 Here, we import the mass.efficiency_models module and demonstrate the functionality with some of the premade efficiency models.
 Generally, these premade models are put in place for TES instruments with well known absorber and filter stack compositions.